caspiankeyes/RECURSUS/README.md

-# RECURSUS

-> **A Theoretical Framework for Analyzing Recursive Self-Improvement Patterns in Transformer Architectures**
+> **RECURSUS: A Theoretical Framework for Analyzing Recursive Self-Improvement Patterns in Transformer Architectures**

 <div align="center">